yoojeenwoo/EE209AS/README.md

 # EE209AS

 ## Goals
-* Implement identity management system for smart home sensors
+* Implement identity management and permissions system for smart home sensors
 * Enforce principle of least privilege for data access (sensors and actuators only access functions and data they need, users of the contract cannot access privileged information)
 * Untrusted devices cannot add themselves to the network
-* Robustness to protect system in case one of the sensors is compromised (Cloning attack)
+* Robustness to protect system in case one of the sensors is compromised (Cloning attack, faked sensor readings)
-* Future work may include research for private key storage and computations in secure hardware enclaves
+* Limits DoS attacks on the network, since network transactions cost ether (are untrusted entities capable of obtaining our private ether?)
-* Limits DoS attacks on the network, since network transactions cost ether
+* Transparent and tamper-proof smart contract code

 ## Attacker Model
-* Possible physical access to some of the sensors/actuators
+* Assumes no physical access to sensors/actuators
-	* System not responsible for guaranteeing integrity of sensor/actuator function
+	* System cannot protect sensor data if a sensor is physically compromised
 * Can compromise software on some of the sensors/actuators
 	* Damage is limited to compromised device; overall network is unaffected because of enforced privileges
 * The private keys of the smart contract owner have not been compromised